 Interestingly, the statute does not mention trusts, which are a common asset protection device.
 Are these covered by the law?
 Must a trust file a DBA if the trust is doing business under anything other than its complete formal name?
 Our view is in the affirmative, even though trusts are technically not stand-alone legal entities, though they often act as such in the real world.
-A trust likely falls under the term “company,” at least for purposes of this law; and “company” is defined as “a real estate investment trust, a joint-stock company, or any other business, professional, or other association or legal entity that is not incorporated, other than a partnership, limited partnership, limited liability company, limited liability partnership, or foreign filing entity.”
+Until a Texas case opines to the contrary, we will assume that a trust likely falls under the term “company,” at least for purposes of the assumed name statute; and “company” is defined as “a real estate investment trust, a joint-stock company, or any other business, professional, or other association or legal entity that is not incorporated, other than a partnership, limited partnership, limited liability company, limited liability partnership, or foreign filing entity.”
 But this is actually good news.
-If one has a land trust and is doing business with it then one should acquire a county-level assumed name and use it.
+If one has a land trust and is doing business with it then one probably and prudently should acquire a county-level assumed name and use it.

 Joint Ventures and DBAs

 A joint venture is usually a partnership that is created to achieve a single purpose, often involving a single property.
-Can a JV get a DBA?
-Yes, and it should, particularly if it will be actively engaged in business with third parties.
+Can a joint venture get a DBA?
+Yes, and it should if the JV will be actively engaged in business with third parties.
 The JV should also utilize the assume name certificate to open a bank account and have checks printed in the JV name.
-Because a joint venture is not a registered entity, a DBA is available only at the county level.
+Because a joint venture (if structured in the usual and correct way, as a general partnership of registered entities) is not itself a registered entity, a DBA would be available only at the county level.

 A Series LLC Doing Business through One of Its Series